University of Nottingham Malaysia

 Bioengineering

-Bioengineering Research Group aims at the excellence of research in the areas of Tissue Engineering (TE) and Biomaterials.
-TE provides an advanced alternative therapy to the patients with diseased or damaged organs through regeneration of tissue.
+Bioengineering Research Group aims to achieve excellence of research in the areas of Tissue Engineering (TE) and Biomaterials.
+TE provides an advanced alternative therapy to patients with diseased or damaged organs through the regeneration of tissue.
 Our overall goal is to contribute to the better and healthier human lives.

 We are currently focused on the development of scaffold library by means of rapid prototyping (RP) technology in combination with novel biopolymers to cater for tailored TE applications.